Coronavirus Update: New Illinois stay-at-home order takes effect in 8 days, Pritzker says

 Coronavirus in Illinois: Latest news on COVID-19 cases, Chicago area impact

-You can read Gov. Pritzker's full announcement on the stay-at-home order at the bottom of this article.

-Gov. Pritzker said the modified stay-at-home order begins on May 1 and will remain in effect through May 30.
+Gov. Pritzker said the modified stay-at-home order begins on May 1 and will remain in effect through the end of the month.
 The original stay-at-home order was set to expire on April 30.

+You can read Gov. Pritzker's full announcement of the new stay-at-home order at the bottom of this article.

 "We are in possibly the most difficult part of this journey," Pritzker said.
 "I know how much we all want our normal lives back.
 Believe me, if I could make that happen, I would.
 But this is the part where we have to dig in and we have to understand that the sacrifices we have made as a state are working and we need to keep going a little while longer to finish the job."